Stories to Stage Program

-The Stories to Stage Program remains a tuition-free program with the support of local business and family sponsors as well as funds raised through ticket sales.
+The Stories to Stage Program is a subsidized tuition program with the support of local business and family sponsors as well as funds raised through ticket sales.
 Parents are responsible for purchasing clothing (shirt, pants, socks, shoes) for their child.
 Additional costume pieces are provided by Green Bean and the help of volunteers.

 STORIES TO STAGE